mapbox/mapbox-gl-native/platform/ios/docs/guides/Working with Style Functions.md

-<%
-  const os = locals.os;
-  const iOS = os === 'iOS';
-  const macOS = os === 'macOS';
-  const cocoaPrefix = iOS ?
-'UI' : 'NS';
--%>
 <!--
   This file is generated.
   Edit platform/darwin/scripts/generate-style-code.js, then run `make darwin-style-code`.
 -->

-# Data-Driven Styling
+# Working with Style Functions

-Mapbox’s data-driven styling features allow you to use attributes in the data to style your maps.
-You can style map features automatically based on their individual attributes.
+Mapbox’s runtime and data-driven styling features allow you to style your maps as a function of the current map zoom level, attributes in the map source data, or both.
+With data-driven styling, you can style map features automatically based on their individual attributes.

 Vary POI icons, transit route line colors, city polygon opacity, and more based on any attribute in your data.
 Need to visualize hotel data by price?
 You can have your map’s point radii and colors change automatically with your data.

 ![available bikes](img/data-driven-styling/citibikes.png) ![subway lines](img/data-driven-styling/polylineExample.png)

-This guide uses earthquake data from the [U.S. Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) to style a map based on attributes.
+This guide uses earthquake data from the [U.S. Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) and data-driven styling to style a map based on attributes.
 For more information about how to work with GeoJSON data in our iOS SDK, please see our [working with GeoJSON data](working-with-geojson-data.html) guide.

 ## Style functions